ndmitchell/spaceleak/README.md

 # Spaceleak detection

 Every large Haskell program almost inevitably contains [space leaks](https://queue.acm.org/detail.cfm?id=2538488).
-Space leaks are often difficult to detect, but relatively easy to fix once detected (typically insert a <code>!</code>).
-To find a space leak, given a program and a representative run (e.g. the test suite, a suitable input file):
+Space leaks are often difficult to detect, but relatively easy to fix once detected (typically insert a `!`).
+This page gives a simple technique to detect some space leaks, along with a set of blog posts using that technique and detailing other space leaks.

+## Spaceleak stack-limiting technique

+The stack-limiting technique is useful for detecting a common kind of spaceleak, a situation where an excessive number of interdependent thunks are created and eventually evaluated.
+The technique works because thunks are evaluated on the stack, so by limiting the stack size we effectively limit the number of interdependent thunks that we can evaluate.

+To find space leaks, given a program and a representative run (e.g. the test suite, a suitable input file):

 * Compile the program for profiling, e.g. `ghc --make Main.hs -rtsopts -prof -auto-all`.
 * Run the program with a specific stack size, e.g. `./Main +RTS -K100K` to run with a 100Kb stack.